pwighton/bids-specification/src/derivatives/atlas.md

 in the study, and the atlas' artifacts are produced with reference to that template.

-Either by generating the template space with aligning to a pre-existing template, or by estimating a transform between templates by means of image registration, a new template definition MUST be employed if the new template generates a new [*space*](../common-principles.md#definitions).
+Either by generating the template space aligning to a pre-existing template, or by estimating a transform between templates by means of image registration, a new template definition MUST be employed if the new template generates a new [*space*](../common-principles.md#definitions).